 & Payment Assistance

 At Pennymac, our first concern is that our customers and their families are safe when there is a disaster.
 Whether the disaster caused damage to your home or your place of employment we know this may be a difficult time.
 We understand how important your home is to you and your family and want to remove some of the worry during this time.
-Here are some steps you can take to quickly understand what assistance is available:
+Here is some information to help you during this time:

-- Confirm if you are in a FEMA declared disaster area for individual assistance.
-You can do this online at www.DisasterAssistance.gov or you can call (800) 621-FEMA (3362).
+You may be eligible for assistance from FEMA for your uninsured housing needs.
+To confirm if you are in a FEMA declared disaster area for individual assistance, visit the FEMA website at www.DisasterAssistance.gov or you can call (800) 621-FEMA (3362).
 Not sure of the difference between individual assistance and public assistance?
-Go to www.fema.gov/disasters/disaster-declarations.
+Go to www.fema.gov/disasters/declarations.

 Disaster Forbearance Plans

 One option that might be available to you is a Disaster Forbearance Plan.
 The Disaster Forbearance Plan provides short-term relief that allows you to stop making mortgage payments for up to three months following the date of the disaster to allow you to focus on more pressing concerns.
 There is no negative credit reporting during the Plan period and no late fees are charged.
 Those payments will need to be made after the Plan expires, but we provide assistance for those customers who need additional help bringing their account current.